sd17fall/softdes.web/_assignments/final-project.md

 See the [Architectural Review]({% link _assignments/final-project/architectural-review.md %}) page for full details about the assignment.

-### Project Presentation
+### Project Presentation (removed)

-{% assign part = page.parts[page.presentation_part] %}
-_Date: {{ part.due | date: '%A, %B %-d' }}_

-**The Project Presentation is worth 10% of the project grade** **(see [project presentation rubric and guidelines]({% link _assignments/final-project/project-presentation-rubric.md %}))**
+**The Project Presentation has been removed as a part of the Spring 2018 Final Project** **(see [project presentation rubric and guidelines]({% link _assignments/final-project/project-presentation-rubric.md %}))**

-On {{ page.parts[page.presentation_part].due | date: '%A, %B %-d' }} (this is the final event period), your team will present your project to the entire SoftDes class.
-This is intended to be a formal / polished presentation.
-The focus of this activity will be around successful and professional communication.
-There will be no time for oral feedback from the class (although there will be an opportunity to collect electronic feedback).
-You will be engage more deeply with your audience during the final poster / demo session, which will immediately follow the project presentations.
+The addition of the visual / video representation of the project replaced the requirement for a project presentation this semester.

 ### Project Website